websockets/ws/doc/ws.md

 ### server.close([callback])

-Close the server and terminate all clients, calls callback when done.
+Close the HTTP server if created internally, terminate all clients and call callback when done.
+If an external HTTP server is used via the `server` or `noServer` constructor options, it must be closed manually.

 ### server.handleUpgrade(request, socket, head, callback)